chef/automate/components/automate-chef-io/content/docs/datafeed.md

 - Update the `node_batch_size` setting to change the number of sets of node data sent in each individual batch to your endpoint.
 The default value is 50 nodes
 - Use the `updated_nodes_only` setting to determine what data to include in each export.
 The default setting is `true`, which causes the aggregation of only the *changed* data of updated nodes since the last export.
 Set `updated_nodes_only` to `false` and it aggregates *all* data of updated nodes since the last export
 - To reduce the IP address range for the collected and processed node data, update the `disable_cidr_filter` setting to `false` **and** update the `cidr_filter` setting to cover the required IP address range.
 For example, you may wish to send only production or test node traffic
+- The `accepted_status_codes` setting is an array of HTTP status codes that the Data Feed Service will treat as success if returned by the 3rd party endpoint.
+If the status code is not in the `accepted_status_codes` list then an error will be logged

 ### Config.toml Example